brpaz/vscode-file-templates-ext/README.md

 C:\Users\User\AppData\Roaming\Code\User\FileTemplates
 ```

-However, you can change the default location by adding the following to your "User Settings":..
+However, you can change the default location by adding the following to your user or workspace settings:

 ```
-fileTemplates.templates_dir: "path/to/my/templates"
+"fileTemplates.templates_dir": "path/to/my/templates"
 ```

 ## Contributing